Redocly/redocly-cli/docs/commands/build-docs.md

 ## Introduction

-The `build-docs` command builds Redoc into an HTML file.
+The `build-docs` command builds Redoc into a zero-dependency HTML file that contains your API documentation.
+The standalone HTML file can be easily shared or hosted without any external dependencies.

 ## Usage